yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 ### Expire older records automatically with TTL

-YCQL supports automatic expiration of data using the [`TTL feature`](../../api/ycql/ddl_create_table/#use-table-property-to-define-the-default-expiration-time-for-rows).
+YCQL supports automatic expiration of data using the [TTL feature](../../api/ycql/ddl_create_table/#use-table-property-to-define-the-default-expiration-time-for-rows).
 You can set a retention policy for data at table/row/column level and the older data is automatically purged from the database.

+If configuring TTL for a time series dataset (or any dataset with a table-level TTL), it is recommended for CPU and space efficiency to expire older files directly by using TTL-specific configuration options.
+More details can be found in [Efficient data expiration for TTL](../learn/ttl-data-expiration-ycql/#efficient-data-expiration-for-ttl).

 {{< note title="Note" >}}